 EPA determines whether an apprentice is competent in their role, by allowing them to demonstrate their knowledge, skills and behaviours through a range of assessments at the end of their apprenticeship.

-It’s also important to remember that EPAOs such as SIAS only manage the assessment and certification for apprentices.
+It’s important to remember that EPAOs such as SIAS only manage the assessment and certification for apprentices.
 They are independent of any form of training throughout the apprenticeship and act solely as an assessment service at the end of an apprentice’s training.

 The introduction of EPA aims to test apprentices to the best of their ability across all aspects of the new apprenticeship standard.
 This achievement is recognised through an apprenticeship certificate.

 Employer chooses SIAS & training provider enrols apprentice for EPA

 Apprentice completes their training

 Training Provider/employer provides SIAS with Gateway evidence

 SIAS delivers assessment to the apprentice at the end of their apprenticeship